Complaints and reports to the Curateur public

 Role of the Curateur public within a private protective supervision regime

-When the alleged victim is under private protective supervision (tutorship, curatorship, or advisor to a person of full age, by a relative or someone close to them) or their protection mandate has been homologated, the situation must be taken charge of by the tutor, curator, mandatary or advisor, provided they are not the subject of the report.
+When the alleged victim is under private representation measure (tutorship or temporary representation by a relative or someone close to them) or their protection mandate has been homologated, the situation must be taken charge of by the tutor, temporary representant or mandatary, provided they are not the subject of the report.
 The Curateur public may assist or provide information, as the case may be.

 Confidentiality of the process